-The consolidated financial statements of FormFactor required by this item are included in the section entitled "Consolidated Financial Statements" of this Annual Report on Form 10-K. See Item 15(a)(1) for a list of FormFactor's consolidated financial statements.
+The consolidated financial statements of FormFactor required by this item are included in the section entitled "Consolidated Financial Statements" of this Annual Report on Form 10-K/A. See Item 15(a)(1) for a list of FormFactor's consolidated financial statements.
+The consolidated financial statements and related notes, including the selected quarterly financial data below, of FormFactor have been restated to reflect the adjustments related to the amortization schedule of deferred stock-based compensation described in Note 14 of the Notes to Consolidated Financial Statements, and other than revisions to reflect such adjustments, do not reflect any information or events subsequent to December 27, 2003.